-Addition to its super lightweight, the Pure looks to have the requisite amount of seating area and shape to support a wide-range of arses, as compared to other carbon saddles that can posses somewhat sharp edges and narrow contours.
+In addition to its super lightweight, the Pure looks to have the requisite amount of seating area and shape to support a wide-range of arses, as compared to other carbon saddles that can posses somewhat sharp edges and narrow contours.

-For those who place equal importance on style, the Pure is available in both a UD carbon finish, as well as an exposed weave and color-infused pattern.
+Also, for those who place equal importance on style, the Pure is available in both a UD carbon finish, as well as an exposed weave and color-infused pattern.

 You must be logged in to post a comment.